ShmuelRonen/tortoise-tts-GUI/README.md

 conda install -c conda-forge pysoundfile

+2. put app.py in tortois-tts folder
-2. conda activate tortoise
+3. conda activate tortoise
-3. python app.py
+4. python app.py

 The GUI allows you to insert text of any length.
 When the results appear in the Output window.
 Up to 50 words, 3 results appear.
 Over 50 words one result appears.